 C3 works with the Kansas State Department of Education (KSDE) to improve educational outcomes for around 483,000 K-12 students in over 320 districts and nearly 1350 schools in the state.
 This state portal contains state highlights of project stories, selected state initiatives, state data sources, state coordinating council, and a list of Kansas projects.

-Kansas' goal is a balanced system of formative, interim, and summative assessments.
+Kansas' goal is a balanced system of formative tools, and interim and summative assessments.

 Kansas believes all children deserve an equal opportunity to a quality education.
 Kansas children, regardless of race, income or disability, deserve access to a safe and healthy place to learn with rigorous expectations and excellent educators in every classroom.